Marketing Strategies

 At this point you're probably asking yourself: should I invest in translation or localisation for my website?
 Both options differ on a strategic level, so the answer may not be black and white.
 Simple translation may be appropriate for some content types in specific markets.
 Localisation is most often required for adapting highly emotive creative marketing content so it clearly resonates across regions.

 Websites usually contain several content types, from marketing copy to legal and technical information and user-generated forum content.
 For reasons of efficiency and cost, consider which types of content require localisation and where you can simply ask for translation.
-What you may find is that a blend of translation and localisation accentuates what you want to communicate to your target audience, and adds the flavour needed to reach them on a more personal level.
+Website translation and localisation help you connect with your target audience and reach them on a more personal level.

 [Button: Get Started with Translating Your Website Today]